 ABOUT

-This summer, Roberta made her Buxton International Festival debut in the Festival’s inaugural commissioning project that showcased four brand new 20-min operas, rewriting the rules for contemporary opera.
-She was cast as lead role Nomvula in Thanda Gumede’s Tears are not meant to stay inside, as well as Soprano chorus in the Festival’s headline production of Hamlet by Ambroise Thomas.
+In summer 2025, Roberta made her Buxton International Festival debut in the Festival’s inaugural commissioning project that showcased four brand new 20-min operas, rewriting the rules for contemporary opera.
+She premiered lead role Nomvula in Thanda Gumede’s Tears are not meant to stay inside to critical claim, as well as performing in the Soprano chorus in the Festival’s headline production of Hamlet by Ambroise Thomas.

-Previous roles include Barbarina Cover (The Marriage of Figaro, English National Opera), Una Novizia (Suor Angelica, West Green House Opera), Orpah (Ruth, Pegasus Opera Company).
+Previous roles include Frasquita Cover (Carmen, English National Opera), Barbarina Cover (The Marriage of Figaro, English National Opera), Una Novizia (Suor Angelica, West Green House Opera), Orpah (Ruth, Pegasus Opera Company).
 In scenes, Atalanta (Serse), Frasquita (Carmen), Héro (Béatrice et Bénédict), Phénice (Armide) and Amy (Little Women) at Guildhall School.
 Miss Jessel (Turn of the Screw), Mathilde (Guillame Tell) and Fiordilligi (Cosi Fan Tutte) with Morley Opera.

 Other highlights in Roberta’s singing portfolio are performing (and walking) in London Fashion Week, at the National Gallery, the Biennale di Venezia, and in choruses at the Royal Albert Hall, Philharmonie de Paris and Lucerne Festival, Switzerland.